mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

   - One annulment plus the relevant legal changes across multiple countries (red tape all over the world).
   - Moving twice.
   - Being promoted at work with an increasingly bigger scope, and constantly burning myself out in order to make up for the lack of proper context to build what was needed.
 Even when I was put on sick leaves.
-  - This is not even the end of my self-healing journey, there is so much more to come, but at least things got to a manageable level lately and I hope they can stay that way for the foreseeable future.
+  - This is not even the end of my journey.
+There is so much more to come, but at least things got to a manageable level lately and I hope they can stay that way for the foreseeable future.
-- Another reason was my unassumed and constant strive for perfectionism.
-A trait that led me to lose focus in the details.
-This was not exactly wanting things to be picture perfect, but rather because of internal struggles, including what you might qualify as a "mental disorder".
+- Another reason was my unassumed and constant strive for perfectionism:
+  - A trait that led me to lose focus in the details and distractions, ultimately leading to the frustration of never finishing something completely, and increasing my insecurity feelings.
+  - This was not exactly like wanting things to be picture perfect, but rather because of internal struggles, including what you might qualify as a "mental disorder".
   - But mental disorders and various impediments to productivity are not just exclusively "environmental" (e.g., poor upbringing), they can also be biological-slash-biochemical (e.g., your own tolerance to certain drugs and medicines, your particular metabolism, etc.).
-- I have matured a lot since those posts, and today, I hardly recognize the person I was then.
+- All in all, I have matured a lot since those posts, and today, I hardly recognize the person I was then.

-Despite this, I wanted to write and share more, not only for others but primarily for myself, yes, a simple and unapologetic self-serving act.
+Despite of all the above, I wanted to write and share more, not only for others but primarily for myself, yes, a simple and unapologetic self-serving act.

-And it is not only for the sake of improving or maintain my writing skills, but also to keep a record of my learnings and experiences, how I perceive them at a given point in time.
+And it is not only for the sake of improving or maintain my writing skills, but also to keep a record of my learnings and experiences, and, how I perceive them at a given point in time.

 ## Coming up with a Sensible Set of Blogging Guidelines: Distilled Conciseness?